-This is a continuation of the Year 9 elective and is a practical course developing skills in digital music performance, audio editing and industry-based live production skills.
-Students will further their music skills using a variety of media to create a variety of original musical works.
+Students in Year 10 also study industry-based live production skills, focused on lighting and sound.
 In composition, students will use MIDI, audio recordings, and sampling techniques to develop their understanding of the elements of music and the properties of sound.
+In performance, students will perform a range of works in both solo and group work using electronic instruments and also using traditional instruments, focusing on using technology to enhance performance.
 In production, students will use stage equipment and technology, including mixing desks and lighting consoles to create live performance environments.
 They will further their experience in live sound engineering, stage lighting and programming, and participation in performance events.